Last updated 22nd July 2019

 3. Get advice built around you

 It’s always best to seek advice from an independent expert adviser.
 They can help you work out whether equity release is suitable for you, and which scheme is most suitable for your needs.
 All this means you can make an informed decision about equity release.

 4. Take your time to decide

 Whichever type of equity release scheme you go for, it’s a big commitment.
 So be sure to take your time – and don’t feel pressured into make a decision.
 When you meet with your independent expert adviser, feel free to put all your questions to them, too.
 That way, you can have peace of mind that you and your family understand exactly what’s involved.

-Find out more in our handy equity release guide.
+Find out more about questions to ask your equity release advisor.